danleks/img-gallery/README.md

 # image gallery

-An image gallery created to master css and vuejs.
+A responsive image gallery created to master css and vuejs.

 ## helpful links: